Vietnamese Purple Sweet Sticky Rice (Rice Cooker Recipe)

 The magenta plant (cây lá cẩm) is difficult to find, even for me at the many Asian stores nearby.
 A more likely way of obtaining the magenta plant is by asking a Vietnamese person who might have some in their backyard garden.
 You simply stick a small cutting into soil and it will live, typically.

 If you can’t find the magenta plant, no worries.
 The magenta boiling liquid doesn’t impart much flavor to the rice.
 It is mainly for color and it’s plentiful in Southeast Asia but not so much in the States.
-If you can’t find the magenta leaves from the store or know of anyone who has the plant, simply use food coloring or gel instead.
-Instructions with food coloring are included in the below recipe for your convenience.
+If you can’t find the magenta leaves from the store or know of anyone who has the plant, you can use ube extract.

 Soaking glutinous rice with the boiling liquid of the magenta plant